robextrem/xvalidation/README.md

     <script type="text/javascript" src="js/jquery-2.1.4.min.js"></script>
     ```

-3. Below the reference to jQuery, add a reference to the materialvalidation script.
+3. Below the reference to jQuery, add a reference to the xvalidation script.
     ```
-    <script type="text/javascript" src="js/materialize-validation.js"></script>
+    <script type="text/javascript" src="js/xvalidation.js"></script>
     ```

 4. On the page, add a form.
 Then add a validation-class for every input and (optionally) a data-content message.